Updated Dec 2015

 6:9 For they all [sought to make us fear and so weaken the work] made us afraid, saying, Their hands shall be weakened from the work, that it be not done.
 Now therefore, O God, strengthen my hands.

-An intrigue is set against Nehemiah’s life that is foiled by his courage and dedication to God.
+An intrigue is set against Nehemiah’s life which is foiled by his courage and dedication to God.

 6:10 Afterward I came unto the house of Shemaiah the son of Delaiah the son of Mehetabeel, who was shut up; and he said, Let us meet together in the house of God, within the temple, and let us shut the doors of the temple [to take refuge in the temple]: for they will come to slay thee; yea, in the night will they come to slay thee.